hackclub/blot/docs/GET_A_BLOT.md

 ## 1) Make a unique piece of generative art

 The first step is to make some generative art like that seen in [the gallery](https://blot.hackclub.com/gallery).

-You can learn how to use the editor and make art by following some of [these guides](https://blot.hackclub.com/guides).
+You can follow [these guides](https://blot.hackclub.com/guides) to learn how to do that!

-Some criteria your art needs to meet:
+To get a Blot, your artwork needs to meet the following criteria:

 - Your artwork must be beautiful.
 It has to be something aesthetically interesting.
-- Your artwork must be algorithmic.
+- Your artwork must be generative.
-  - It must be able to create multiple versions.
-To demonstrate this, **submit 3 snapshots**.
   - You should expose some parameters at the top of your code which can adjust the art.
 This could be `setRandSeed` or some other variable used in your piece.
+This shold allow you to create multiple versions
 - Your artwork must be drawable by the Blot machine.
   - This means it can't be too busy and have many overlapping lines.
   - It should fit within the workarea.